George Washington (1732-1799)

 The staid portraits of George Washington accurately reflect the personality of the father of the nation.
 He was a man of few words, whose political ascension was attributable to his strength of character, rather than his intellect.

 A huge man for his day, Washington stood 6' 3 1/2" tall with enormous hands.
-Washington had pockmarked skin as a result of a teenage case of smallpox, and a shy disposition that was the result of a domineering mother.
-Twice he proposed to women, and twice he was rejected.
-He finally married Martha Custis, the richest widow in Virginia.
+Washington had pockmarked skin as a result of a teenage case of smallpox.
+He was quiet and reserved in public but in his free time enjoyed many lighthearted hobbies, including playing cards and dancing.
+He married Martha Custis, the richest widow in Virginia.

 He had lost almost all his teeth by the time he was president, leaving him with badly sunken cheeks that were stuffed with cotton for portraits.
 Contrary to popular belief, George Washington never had wooden teeth!
 His teeth were made mostly of lead fitted with human, cattle, and hippopotamus teeth.
 Some were carved from elephant and walrus tusks.